Reduced claims support calls by 10% with a self‑service dashboard

 Screenshot of an insurance claims document listing claim numbers, statuses, adjusters, vehicle details, and claim details including driver names, locations, dates, and whether vehicles are drivable.

-After: customers can now view complete claim details on a dedicated page, ensuring full transparency and easy access.
+After: Customers can now view complete claim details on a dedicated page, improving transparency, clarity, and ease of use.

 Screenshot of an insurance claim webpage for Shelter Mutual Insurance, showing claim details for a 2012 Toyota Highlander, including claim number, date, location, loss description, coverage, status, contact information for auto and liability adjusters, and options to upload or view documents.